bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

 :::

-### 2. Joining the marketplace
+### 3. Joining the marketplace

-To sell an item and see the bots competing, just open the Web App from a browser pointing at [http://localhost:8080/](http://localhost:8080/)
+To sell an item and see the bots competing, just open the Web App from a browser pointing at [http://localhost:8080/](http://localhost:8080/).

 ::: info Note
-Again, since Bondy needs a few seconds to start.
-You may see the webpage spinning (`Loading...
+Again, since Bondy needs a few seconds to start, you may notice the Web App spinning (`Loading...
 Please wait`) before successfully connecting and printing `No items to show`.
 :::

-In the following screen capture we create ourselves as a user with name Alex.
+Once the web app has loaded, click the button with user icon (top right corner) to setup yourself up as a market participant.

+You should see something similar to the following screen capture:

 <ZoomImg src="/assets/tutorials/marketplace/user_setup.gif"/>

+The screen capture shows the market docker instance log window below the web app, you might want to do the same and open the logs to see what is going on, although the Web App will print all events as well.

-### 3. Selling items
+### 4. Selling items

 Using the Web App again, click on the `SELL ITEM` button to sell an item.